What to Do When You Think Everything You Write Is Bad

 You’ve been there.
 Maybe you’re there now.
 Everything you write is horrible.
 Terrible.
 It’s the horrible, terrible, no good, very bad writing (day).
 Welcome to the club.
 Stay awhile.
 While you’re here, you should know something.
-Everything you write probably doesn’t suck.
-And even if it does sort of suck, that’s good because…
+Everything you write probably isn’t that bad.
+And even if it is sort of bad, that’s OK because good writing comes from bad writing.

 When you buy through my links, I may earn money from my affiliate partners.
 Learn more.